Anjalisahni24/Credit-EDA/README.md

 # Credit Card Dataset - Exploratory Data Analysis (EDA)

 This repository contains an in-depth Exploratory Data Analysis (EDA) project conducted on the **Home Credit Default Risk** dataset from Kaggle.
-The project is part of my Data Science training at **Personify (OneStop AI)**.
 The goal is to understand the key characteristics and relationships in the data that might affect a client's ability to repay a loan.

 ---